ilopezgazpio/SemEval-2027-Task-X-CoCo-NLI/README.md

 | `F-measure` | Standard label-prediction quality.
 The final scorer will document whether the official variant is weighted, macro, or a combination. |
 | `SoftCons` | Directional self-consistency under the reversal operator, independent of gold correctness. |
 | `HardCons` | Paired correctness under reversal: both directions must be predicted correctly.
 Because the reversed gold label is deterministic, this is a strict paired-accuracy/consistency measure. |

+`NEGATIVE_OTHER` items will be included in the standard label-prediction evaluation.
+They will not be included in `SoftCons` or `HardCons`, which are defined only over reversible pairs with `EQUIVALENCE`, `FORWARD_ENTAILMENT`, and `BACKWARD_ENTAILMENT` labels.

 For an item `x` and its reversed counterpart `x_rev`, with system prediction function `f` and deterministic label-reversal operator `Rev`: